ZILtoid1991/pixelperfectengine/mapformat.md

 `RenderingMode "AlphaBlending"`

 Sets the rendering mode of the layer.
-Currently accepted values are: "Copy", "Blitter", "AlphaBlending", "Add", "Subtract", "Multiply", "Diff", "Screen", "ABAdd", "ABSub", "ABMult", "ABDiff", "ABScrn", "AND", "OR", "XOR".
+Currently accepted values are: "Copy", "Blitter", "AlphaBlending", "Add", "Multiply", "Subtract", "Diff", "Screen", "AND", "OR", "XOR".

 ## Sprite